 The Fundamentals of Chatbots

 Chatbots are software robots that enable technology to interact with humans on human terms.
 With a well-trained bot, users can say or type what they need, and the bot will locate and provide information, answer questions, and take any action you train them to do.
-These virtual assistants can be trained to handle repetitive tasks that would typically require users to log in to an HR application, remember how to use it, and adapt unique their human needs to preconfigured lists of values designed for clean reporting.
+These virtual assistants can be trained to handle repetitive tasks that would typically require users to log in to an HR application and remember how to use it.
+They can be adapted according to the human needs, and use preconfigured lists of values for clean reporting.